danielfm/kube-ecr-cleanup-controller/README.md

   -interval int
     	check interval, in minutes. (default 30) -keep-filters string
-        specify a filter or regex that when matched will preserve the matching images.
+        comma-separated list of filters or regexes that when matched will preserve the matching images.
   -kubeconfig string
     	path to a kubeconfig file.
   -log_backtrace_at value